 How long does it take to complete the CCTI program?

-The participants will be able to complete all CCTI program requirements in less than two years.
+The participants will be able to complete all CCTI program requirements in less than 3 semesters.

-When can a lateral-entry teacher apply for licensure?
+When can a residency teacher apply for licensure?

-After the participant successfully completes: 1) the CCTI coursework, 2) two years of coaching and mentor support, 3) all required state licensure exams, and 4) other requirements of beginning teachers, the lateral entry license can be converted to an Initial Professional License.
+After the participant successfully completes: 1) the CCTI coursework, 2) one year of coaching support, 3) all required state licensure assessments, and 4) other district requirements of beginning teachers, the residency license can be converted to an Initial Professional License.
 CCTI has partnered with TeachNC, a nonprofit organization dedicated to supporting future teachers like you as they seek licensure as a North Carolina educator.

 What sets the CCTI program apart from other alternative licensure programs?

-The CCTI program is based on three pillars of learning to best prepare lateral entry teachers for successful careers in education.
+The CCTI program is based on three pillars of learning to best prepare residency teachers for successful careers in education.
 First, our coursework provides teachers with practical applications that they can immediately implement in their classrooms.
 Second, the program operates on a cohort model to strengthen peer learning, collaboration, and community.
-Lastly, CCTI teachers work with a school-based mentor and instructional coach to support all professional learning experiences.
+Lastly, CCTI teachers work with an instructional coach to support all professional learning experiences.

-For further questions about the CCTI program, please contact our staff at:
+For further questions about the CCTI program, please contact our staff: